SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 Error Detection and Recovery
 ====================================

-If failure occurs to the origin server during caching, the server will be automatically excluded.
+If an origin server failure occurs during caching, the server will be automatically excluded.
 When the server is recovered, it'll be utilized for the service. ::

    # server.xml - <Server><VHostDefault><OriginOptions>